 This incredibly vast landscape is divided into two sections by the Rufiji River, which flows into the Indian Ocean.
 The northern section makes up 10% of the park and is the area open to tourism and photographic safaris.
 The remaining 90% in the south is not open to tourism and is exclusively trophy hunting territory.
 Selous is a UNESCO World Heritage Site thanks to the diversity of plant and animal life and vast areas of arguably the most untouched virgin wilderness in Africa.

-Selous Reserve boasts some of the highest populations of animals on the continent, but due to its sheer size the density is low.
-There are an abundance of elephants, black rhinos, hippos, Masai lions, African wild dogs (about half of Africa's remaining population), cheetahs, Cape buffalo, Masai giraffes and crocodiles, to name only a few.
+Selous Reserve boasts some of the highest populations of animals on the continent, but due to its sheer size, the density is low.
+There is an abundance of elephants, black rhinos, hippos, Masai lions, African wild dogs (about half of Africa's remaining population), cheetahs, Cape buffalo, Masai giraffes and crocodiles, to name only a few.
 The vegetation consists of typical savanna grasslands, wetlands and woodlands, providing diverse habitats.

 Selous has over 440 recorded bird species to keep avid bird watchers occupied.
-On the lakes one can expect to see pink-backed pelicans, African skimmers and Giant Kingfishers.
+On the lakes, one can expect to see pink-backed pelicans, African skimmers and Giant Kingfishers.
 The sandbanks are home to the Carmine and white-fronted bee-eaters and fish eagles, Palmnut vultures, hornbills and the Pel's fishing owl can be spotted.
-Selous also has some hot volcanic springs, lakes and Stiegler Gorge, which is an impressive 100 by 100 metre canyon.
+Selous also has some hot volcanic springs, lakes and Stiegler Gorge, which is an impressive 100-by-100 metre canyon.

 A highlight of Selous is undoubtedly the boat-based safaris on the Fufiji River, enabling unparalleled close-up encounters with animals and birds.
 Game drives and walking safaris are also very popular and fly-camping trips are an unforgettable experience.
 Fly-camping entails setting up camps in the open wilderness, under the stars as part of a walking safari and being engulfed by the overwhelming beauty and magnificence of Africa in all her glory.
 This is wildly romantic and perfect for the adventurous at heart.
 It is raw and untouched, wild landscape.